Busting Franchise Myths: 7 Misconceptions about Buying and Owning a Franchise

 7. Uniform Performance

-Individual results may vary (for better or worse!).
-That’s essentially the disclaimer written into every franchise agreement.
-The success of a franchise unit can vary based on several factors — location, competition, and management just to name a few.
-It would be a mistake to assume that all franchise units perform similarly, regardless of location or market conditions.
+Individual results may vary—this disclaimer is essentially written into every franchise agreement.
+The success of a franchise unit can vary based on factors like location, competition, and management.
+It’s a mistake to assume franchise units perform uniformly.

-In closing, the moral of the story is new or aspiring franchise owners may find material value in questioning their (and others’) assumptions around franchise ownership.
+New or aspiring franchise owners may find significant value in questioning their assumptions about franchise ownership.
 Careful research can help you understand what owning a franchise is really like.
-Take care to avoid overestimating or underestimating the power of the franchise model.
-Each franchise is different, and success usually depends on multiple variables like market research, good financial planning, and matching the franchise with your own goals and values.
+Avoid overestimating or underestimating franchise opportunities or the franchise model itself.
+Each franchise is different, and success depends on multiple variables including market research, financial planning, properly operating the business, and aligning the franchise with your personal goals.

 To learn more about franchise ownership request a no-obligation consultation with a FranChoice Consultant!